xin9le/CloudStructures/README.md

 # ValueConverter
 If you use this library, you must implement `IValueConverter` to serialize your original class.
 However, we provides default implementations using [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) and [Utf8Json](https://github.com/neuecc/Utf8Json).
+Unless you pass custom `IValueConverter` to `RedisConnection` ctor, fallback to `Utf8JsonConverter` automatically.
+If you wanna use MessagePack version, you should install following package.

 ```
 PM> Install-Package CloudStructures.Converters.MessagePack
-PM> Install-Package CloudStructures.Converters.Utf8Json
 ```